nualagr/dargan-health-foods/README.md

-- Clicking the link sent to the submitted email address on sign up, brings the user back to the site to the 'Confirm E-Mail Address' page where users can confirm the address connected to their account and finish the registration process using the **'Confirm' button**.
+- Clicking the link sent to the submitted email address on sign up, brings the user back to the site to the 'Confirm E-Mail Address' page where they can confirm the address connected to their account and finish the registration process using the **'Confirm' button**.

 - Site members can log in by filling out